stultus/notes-hugo/content/garden/digital_garden.md

 title = "Digital Garden"
 lastmod = 2024-11-03
 draft = false
-garden_tags = ["digital garden", "note taking", "zettelkasten", "process"] summary = "A Digital Garden/Zettelkasten is a personal tool for thinking and writing.
+garden_tags = ["digital-garden", "note-taking", "zettelkasten", "process"]
+summary = "A Digital Garden/Zettelkasten is a personal tool for thinking and writing.
 It has hypertextual features to make a web of thought possible." status = "evergreen"
 +++